Honda to meet China sales targets, but outlook uncertain - CEO

 ($1 = 120.4300 yen)

-(Reporting by Naomi Tajitsu, Paul Ingrassia and Norihiko Shirouzu; Additional reporting by Maki Shiraki; Editing by Ian Geoghegan)
+(Reporting by Paul Ingrassia and Norihiko Shirouzu Additional reporting by Maki Shiraki and Naomi Tajitsu; Editing by Ian Geoghegan)